kacperbojakowski-3di/ros2_documentation/source/Developer-Tools/Visualization/RViz/Marker-Sending-Basic-Shapes/Marker-Sending-Basic-Shapes.rst

   Drag up to zoom in, and down to zoom out.
 * **Scroll wheel**: Zoom in and out of the focal point.

-The status bar also summarizes these controls when **Move Camera** is selected: left-click rotates, middle-click moves, right-click or the scroll wheel zooms.
+The status bar also summarizes these controls when **Move Camera** is selected.

 Rotate, pan, and zoom until you can see the changing marker clearly against the grid.